microsoftgraph/dataconnect-solutions/solutions/mgdc-cosmos/README.md

     which is licensed on a per-user, per-month basis.
   - To learn more please see [Microsoft Graph data connect policies and licensing](https://docs.microsoft.com/en-us/graph/data-connect-policies)

-> NOTE: The screenshots and examples used in this lab are from an Office 365 test tenant with fake email from test users.
+> NOTE: The screenshots and examples used in this lab are from an Office 365 test tenant with fake email data from test users.
 > You can use your own Office 365 tenant to perform the same steps.
 No data is written to Office 365.

-The tutorial assume that you already have graph data connect in Azure Synapse.
+The tutorial assumes that you already have graph data connect in Azure Synapse.
 For an example of how to load that data into Azure Synapse you can refer to the [Coversation Lineage Tutorial](https://github.com/microsoftgraph/dataconnect-solutions/tree/main/solutions/conversation-lineage).

 ## Create and Configure Azure Cosmos DB

 1. Open a browser and navigate to your Azure Portal at [https://portal.azure.com](https://portal.azure.com)
-2. In the search bar type **Azure Cosmos DB** and then Click on **Azure Cosmos DB** in the Services list.
+2. In the search bar, type **Azure Cosmos DB** and then Click on **Azure Cosmos DB** in the Services list.
 3. Click on Create then Click on the Create button in the section labled  **Gremlin (Graph)**.
-4. Select your prefered Subscription, Resource Group and Location.
-Type in the name you'd like to use for your Cosmos DB instance.
+   A. Select your prefered Subscription, Resource Group and Location.
+   B. Type in the name you'd like to use for your Cosmos DB instance.
 Record this name as you will need it later in the tutorial.
-5. Choose your prefered pricing option then Click on Review and Create.
+   C. Choose your prefered pricing option then Click on Review and Create.
-6. From the Overview page of the Azure Cosmos DB instance you just created click on Data Explorer.
+4. From the Overview page of the Azure Cosmos DB instance you just created, click on Data Explorer.
-7. Click on New Graph.
+5. Click on New Graph, then select the option to create a New Graph
-8. Select Create New and enter a Database id and a Graph id and make a record of the value.
+   A. Enter a Database id and a Graph id and make a record of the value.
 You will need them later in the tutorial.
-9. Choose data throughput that will meet your needs.
+   B. Choose data throughput that will meet your needs.
-10. For the Partition Key enter in **/pk**
+   C. For the Partition Key, enter in **/pk**
-11. Click OK
+   D. Click OK

 ## Update Azure Key Vault

-1. In your Azure Keyvault You will need to add following keys:
+In your Azure Keyvault, you will need to add following keys:
+- **Gremlin Endpoint**: `wss://<cosmosDB-instance-name>.gremlin.cosmos.azure.com:443/`
-2. gremlinEndpoint - Value: wss://CosmosDBInstanceName.gremlin.cosmos.azure.com:443/  (CosmosDBInstanceName is the name of your Cosmos DB instance.)
+   - `cosmosDB-instance-name` is the name of your Cosmos DB instance.
+- **Gremlin Username**: `/dbs/<database-id>/colls/<graph-id>`
-3. gremlinUsername - Value: /dbs/databaseid/colls/graphid  (Use the database id and graph id you entered in the steps above.)
+   - `database-id` and `graph-id` are the database id and graph id you entered in the steps above.
+- **Gremlin Password**: `CosmosDBPrimaryKey`
-4. gremlinPassword - Value: CosmosDBPrimaryKey  (You can find this by click on Keys on the Cosmos DB Overview screen in the Portal.)
+   - You can find this by clicking on Keys on the Cosmos DB Overview screen in the Portal.

 ## Update Synapse Workspace